VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 Hopefully you are asking this question anyway regardless of whether coding interviews are part of your hiring process.
 Give candidates a chance to ask you about the things that matter to them as they consider making the considerable, potentially life-changing commitment to your business.
 They should direct the conversation here.
-Expect questions about titles, commitment to and evidence of diversity, opportunities for advancement, and other aspects of business process and company culture.
+Expect questions about titles, commitment to and evidence of diversity, opportunities for advancement, remote work and tooling, and other aspects of business process and company culture.

 Be careful though not to interpret the absence of questions as apathy or really anything negative.
 This is their time, and if they don't need it, you shouldn't let that influence your decision one way or another.

 > As an aside, prefer diverse panels of interviewers.
 Also pay attention to the demeanor of candidates.
 Any toxic behavior like arrogance or something particularly awful like refusing to acknowledge female interviewers should make your decision easy.

-## But if you must do coding interviews...
+## But OK, if you must do coding interviews...

 Let's face it.
-Many of you will
+Many of you will never accept that coding interviews are the worst.
+The idea is simply too entrenched in tech.

-but if you must
-  offer candidates options about take home (pay them) vs live coding solve a real work problem make it collaborative and interactive make comfortable provide resources
+You're convinced instant recall of computer science fundamentals is critical to bring value to your business.
+Besides, tech is full of imposters!
+You must expose them with cleverly chosen coding exercises they have never seen lest they compromise your business.

+There is no evidence any of that is true, but it sure [feeeeeeels true](https://www.cc.com/video/63ite2/the-colbert-report-the-word-truthiness)!
+The funny thing is there are actually a lot of job candidates who also think it's true.

+Fine.
+If you must, at least adapt your coding interviews like this:

+* Offer candidates the option either to live code or to do a short, paid(!) project to do at home
+* Have them solve a real but non-critical and non-sensitive problem you have at work
+* If it's a live coding exercise, make candidates comfortable with collaboration and access to resources

+We have a lot of important work ahead of us as an industry.
+I hope you consider the lessons I've learned to help your business grow to meet the challenges ahead.